CKGrafico/Frontend-Boilerplates/README.md

 │   │   ├── helpers.js # Helpers that useful for tasks
 │   │   └── options.js # Internal operation to use with tasks
 │   ├── rules/
-│   │   ├── scripts.js # Create a bundle for JavaScript files
+│   │   ├── scripts.js # Create a bundle for TypeScript files
-│   │   └── scripts-lint.js # Check linting of JavaScript files
+│   │   └── scripts-lint.js # Check linting of TypeScript files
 │   ├── assets.js # Minify images and generate fonts
 │   ├── clean.js # Clean distribution folder
 │   ├── copy.js # Copy index.html to dist